joeykrug/essays/ontopreds.md

 # Ontology based prediction markets

+*Disclaimer: these are my personal opinions as an enthusiast of both prediction markets and semantic technologies.
+They are not, and should not be interpreted to be, an indication of the opinions of my employer*

 As a long time enthusiast of [prediction markets](https://en.wikipedia.org/wiki/Prediction_market) I am following with great interest the progress of the [Augur Project](http://www.augur.net).

 A [recent post](http://www.augur.net/blog/i-robot-will-be-the-judge-the-case-for-artificial-intelligenc) on the Augur blog talks about what it would take to make it as easy and efficient as possible for the market referees to adjudicate predictions, i.e. to judge if a predicted event did in fact happen by the appointed deadline.